goosee007/CyberSecurity-XpreTech/README.md

 of its simplicity and being Agentless...

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- _The steps of the ELK installation play:_
 - ...
 Install docker image docker.io, this will install docker image
 - ...
 Install python image python3-pip, this is to install python image
 - ...
 Install docker module, this will install the docker container